Fall 2026 admission cycle: Applications January 1 – April 15; HSRT scheduled late May / early June

 How long does it take to prepare for the HSRT for Portland Community College?

 Most students benefit from 2–6 weeks of structured HSRT preparation.
 Because the HSRT tests reasoning skills rather than memorized content, preparation involves practicing argument analysis, inference, and logical reasoning, not reviewing science notes.
-StudyBuddy's HSRT prep covers all five skill areas with 1,700+ practice questions, 64 interactive lessons, and 10 timed practice exams.
+StudyBuddy's HSRT prep covers all six skill areas with 1,000+ practice questions, 64 interactive lessons, and 10 timed practice exams.

-When is the application deadline for Portland Community College's nursing program?
+When is the application deadline for Portland Community College's Dental Hygiene (AAS) program?

 The Fall 2026 admission cycle is Applications January 1 – April 15; HSRT scheduled late May / early June.
 Only completed applications submitted by the deadline are considered.
 Plan to complete your HSRT at least 2–3 weeks before the deadline.